muscbridge/PyDesigner/README.md

 ```
 conda activate dmri
 ```
 **Note**: Environment activation (`conda activate dmri`) needs to be done each time a new terminal window is opened.
 If this behavior is undesired, you may set this environment as default python environment.
+Refer to advanced conda user guides or Google search how to do this.

 Once the base environment is created and activated, proceed with the installation of all packages.